Oscillatory-like Expansion of a Fermionic Superfluid: Conclusion

-In summary, we successfully demonstrate that in the weak residual magnetic field curvature, an anisotropic Fermionic superfluid cloud experiences an oscillatory quadrupole-like expansion for over 30 ms. The oscillatory behavior is well supported by a superfluid hydrodynamic equation, and quantitative agreement is found during the early stage of expansion up to 11 ms. To sustain such a long time of expansion and oscillatory behavior, a large atom number of the atom cloud ($5\times10^6$ in this work) is needed.
-Further, we extract the radius of the trapped superfluid from the first several milliseconds of expansion and obtain the Bertsch parameter $0.42(2)$.
-The excellent agreement with the quantum Monte Carlo calculation $0.42(1)$ implies this simple method can be reliably used to estimate the cloud size.
-The effective polytropic index of EoS is also determined for the whole BEC-BCS crossover, and is found to be consistent with the numerical calculations in Ref.~\cite{HuiHu2004PRL,ketterle2008making2}.
+In summary, we successfully demonstrate that in the weak residual magnetic field curvature, an anisotropic Fermionic superfluid cloud experiences an oscillatory-like expansion for over 30 ms. The oscillatory behavior is well supported by a superfluid hydrodynamic equation, and quantitative agreement is found during the early stage of expansion up to 11 ms. To sustain such a long time of expansion and oscillatory-like behavior, a large atom number of the atom cloud ($5\times10^6$ in this work) is needed.
+From the first several milliseconds of expansion, we extract for the whole BEC-BCS crossover the effective polytropic index, using which the quasi-frequencies of the expansion are also calculated.
+The temperature effect on the quasi-frequency are further probed, as $T$ goes up, the interaction strength dependence of the quasi-frequency is smoothed out, implying the decreasing of superfluid fraction.
 We expect that with large atom number and low temperature, high-precision study of many interesting static and dynamic phenomena in Fermionic superfluid becomes promising, which include elliptic flow~\cite{Cao2011NJP,Trenkwalder2011PRL}, normal-superfluid phase transition~\cite{HuiHu2010NJP}, and super-Efimov effect~\cite{Nishida2013PRL,ChaoGao2015PRA,Deng2016} etc.